 serving Producers, Eaters, and Local Food Sustainability! (in the Southern Gulf Islands, BC, Canada)

 The GULF ISLANDS FOOD CO-OP (GIFC) is a non-profit co-op, focused on supporting the food producers, food groups, eaters, and local food resilience of the islands of Pender, Mayne, Galiano, and Saturna.
 This is within the beautiful Coast Salish W̱SÁNEĆ traditional territories where we are grateful to be.

 We offer free or low-cost services to island food producers of all types and sizes (e.g. commercial and non-commercial, gardeners, livestock producers, non-Indigenous and Indigenous, fishers, value-added sellers and more).
 We currently have 84 voting Members from all four Southern Gulf Islands (including 66 Producers), 600+ island contacts who support food security, and a Gulf Islands Food Registry of 66 SGI Commercial Food Producers and 12 SGI Food Groups.

-The CO-OP’s MAIN GOALS are to help maintain and increase island food production and capacity, to encourage more buying of local food, and to follow through on key practical recommendations of the Southern Gulf Islands Food & Agriculture Strategy.
+The CO-OP’s MAIN GOALS are to help increase island food production, encourage buying of local food, and follow up on key practical recommendations of the Southern Gulf Islands Food & Agriculture Strategy.